Andrew-Smirnoff/Andrew-Test-Docs/docs/utilities/layout.md

 # Upload a File to D2L

+{: .no_toc }

 This page will take you through the steps of uploading a file to D2L.

-{: .no_toc }
+You will need to understand this skill to upload assignments, quizzes, exams, projects, and videos.

 ---

 To upload a file to a submission: